ndori/RxLoading/README.md

 ```
 Inspired by [Barriers](https://constraintlayout.com/basics/barriers.html) in ConstraintLayout, you can reference a list of view ids which will indicate which views to control.
 In the above example while the screen is in loading state the 2 text views will be hidden but the button will be shown.
-This behavior cannot be achieved with a simple wrap if "link", "description" and "cancel" need to constraint each other as they all need to be direct children of constraintLayout.
+This behavior cannot be achieved with a simple wrap if "link", "description" and "cancel" need to constrain each other as they all need to be direct children of constraintLayout.
 related attributes you can use:

  - string **`referencedIds`** - list of ids to control, in the format of "id, id, ..."
  - boolean **`referenceSiblings`** - if set to true it will hide/show all it sibling, instead of using
         referenced_ids one by one.
- - boolean **`invertReferencedIds`** - used with referenceSiblings, if true referencedIds will act as white list of views not to control.
+ - boolean **`invertReferencedIds`** - used with referenceSiblings, if true referencedIds will act as a white list of views not to control.

-Using referenceSiblings you can get the same effect as wrap but without the overhead.
+Using referenceSiblings you can get the same effect as a wrap but without the overhead.

 Other from that we got some more attributes to control the loading behavior:

- - booelan **`progressBarVisibility`** - if set to false loading state will just be an invisible layout hiding other layouts.
+ - boolean **`progressBarVisibility`** - if set to false loading state will just be an invisible layout hiding other layouts.
  - int **`initSetStateDelayMilliseconds`** - default is 200, this is meant to prevent flickers, it will only set the initial state after this delay, in case of a very quick request we will not see the loading view that way.
  - boolean  **`forceDoneVisibility`** - by default when loading occurs it will save a snapshot of the visibility state of each view and will set it back upon completion. if set, it will set the visibility of all controlled views to Visible, one scenario could be in order to prevent flickering, you will set all the views to be hidden by default and it will make sure to make them visible when done.

 **Error and Empty States**
-loadingLayout can be set to 4 different states, we already covered "done" and "loading" states which are the main functionality. but what happen if we have some error in the process? or we got a special state that we want to show different view?
+loadingLayout can be set to 4 different states, we already covered "done" and "loading" states which are the main functionality. but what happens if we have some error in the process? or we got a special state that we want to show different view?
-loadingLayout got 2 default views which will probably fit to most cases, they contain an image, a description and a button to take some action, it will usually be "retry" for error and some call to action in the empty state.
+loadingLayout got 2 default views which will probably fit most cases, they contain an image, a description, and a button to take some action, it will usually be "retry" for error and some call to action in the empty state.
 there are some attributes which let you modify this screens slightly:
  - drawable **`noDataImage`** - image for the empty state, you can also null it to remove it.
  - string **`noDataText`** - description for the empty state, you can remove it as well.
- - string **`noDataActionText`** - the text for the button in empty state, if not set no button will be shown.
+ - string **`noDataActionText`** - the text for the button in an empty state, if set no button will be shown.
  - drawable **`failImage`** - image for the error state, you can also null it to remove it. //TODO: add it.
- - string **`failText`** - description for the error state, you can remove it as well.
+ - string **`failText`** - description of the error state, you can remove it as well.
- - string **`failActionText`** - the text for the button in error state, if not set no button will be shown. //TODO: rename it.
+ - string **`failActionText`** - the text for the button in error state, if set no button will be shown. //TODO: rename it.
- - booelan **`failActionEnabled`** - can be used to disable the button and not show it.
+ - boolean **`failActionEnabled`** - can be used to disable the button and not show it.

 To have even more control you can also completely replace the layout for each of the states, keep in mind that unless you define the same ids for the views some functionality might not work (e.g. if it can't find the fail action id then it wouldn't be able to disable it).